bradymholt/jsh/README.md

 echo(response.statusMessage) // "OK"
 ```

-There are also helpers for each of the 4 primary HTTP methods: `http.get`, `http.post`, `http.put`, `http.delete`.
-These helpers do not require having to pass in the method type and will also return the response _body_.
+There are also helpers for the primary HTTP methods: `http.get`, `http.post`, `http.put`, `http.patch`, and `http.delete`.
+These helpers do not require having to pass in the method type and will also return the response _body_ data.
 If the response is of JSON format, it will be parsed before being returned.

 Example: